 In founding Clearview HOPE, which now has nearly 60 members, Powell entered a new chapter in giving back to the game of golf.
 Clearview HOPE, an outgrowth of PGA HOPE, is sanctioned by both The PGA of America and the Veterans Administration.
 It features both golf instruction and events that evolved into a year-round social group.
 Clearview HOPE reaches out to assist and support veterans who are in need that have yet to become participants in the program.

 Prior to moving into her new role as Tournament Director for the Solheim Cup, Becky spent five years as the Director, Tournament Business Affairs.
-Becky served as a primary liaison between the LPGA and approximately 10 LPGA tournaments to ensure events are properly serviced, responsible for renewal of existing tournament agreements, development of new tournaments and related sponsorships as well as assists with the development, negotiation and implementation of the LPGA schedule.
+Becky served as a primary liaison between the LPGA and approximately 10 LPGA tournaments to ensure events are properly serviced, responsible for the renewal of existing tournament agreements, development of new tournaments and related sponsorships as well as assisting with the development, negotiation and implementation of the LPGA schedule.
 She worked closely to improve the quality of assigned tournaments by way of personal visits and information exchange relative to marketing techniques, promotional options, special event opportunities and tournament production.
 In addition, Becky traveled extensively both domestically and internationally.

 Becky spent five years working for IMG in their Golf Division primarily as a Tournament Director for several LPGA events and support staff for managed PGA Tour events and the Masters hospitality program.
 She also worked at Octagon running a Men’s Asian Tour event in Beijing, China and prior to that she spent approximately 13 years as the Director of Operations for the LPGA’s Chick-fil-A Charity Championship hosted by Nancy Lopez in Atlanta, Georgia.
 After graduating from BGSU Becky’s teaching career started at Ottawa Hills Elementary School in Toledo, OH and she also spent nine years at Maumee Valley Country Day School teaching and coaching both in the High School and Lower School.